Stylos: Multi-View 3D Stylization with Single-Forward Gaussian Splatting: Appendix

 \subsection{Additional Visual Results}

+Figure~\ref{fig:apdx_test_styles_p1}-\ref{fig:apdx_test_styles_p2} exhibit all the 50 test style images for quantitative comparisons.
 Figure~\ref{fig:apdx_2}-\ref{fig:apdx_11} presents additional qualitative results of Stylos on diverse style–content pairs.
 Across different styles and object categories, Stylos produces visually pleasing stylizations that respect the input content geometry while transferring the target artistic appearance.
-These examples further demonstrate the versatility and robustness of our approach beyond the main results shown in the paper.
+These examples further demonstrate the versatility and robustness of our approach beyond the main results in the paper.